u3m2a1/restaurant/README.md

 ## Credits

-This Restaurant App is developed by Hossein Amirhosseini.
+This Restaurant App is developed by Uma Kalleplly.

-## License

-This project is licensed under the [MIT License](LICENSE).